The State of Electronic Health Records Security in 2026

 HIPAA requires workforce training under 45 CFR §164.308(a)(5).
 Compliance-focused training delivered once a year satisfies the requirement on paper but does not meaningfully change behavior.
 The organizations that consistently reduce their incident rates combine annual compliance training with quarterly phishing simulations, role-specific modules for high-risk groups — billing, registration, IT administrators — and immediate remediation training for employees who fail simulated phishing tests.

-For a detailed breakdown of what each role requires, see our guide on HIPAA employee training requirements.
 One metric worth tracking alongside your technical controls: the phishing simulation click rate by department.
 A billing team with a 25% click rate on phishing simulations represents a larger electronic health records security risk than most unpatched software vulnerabilities on your network.
+For a detailed breakdown of what each role requires, see our guide on HIPAA security training requirements.
+Understanding how phishing attacks work is a prerequisite for building effective training content.

-Bellator Cyber Guard's healthcare security specialists will evaluate your EHR environment against HIPAA Security Rule requirements and identify your highest-priority gaps — at no cost to you.
+Our healthcare security specialists will evaluate your EHR environment against HIPAA Security Rule requirements, identify your highest-priority gaps, and provide a written remediation roadmap — at no cost.

 Electronic Health Records Security: Frequently Asked Questions